 Association of Independent Colleges & Universities

 The Association of Independent Colleges and Universities (AICCU) is comprised of 78 private, non-profit colleges and universities in California.
-Twenty-eight of these institutions will begin accepting students with an Associate Degree for Transfer in the fall 2018-19 academic year, another seven beginning spring 2019 and one more in the fall 2019-20 academic year
+Thirty of these institutions will begin accepting students with an Associate Degree for Transfer in the fall 2018-19 academic year, another eight beginning spring 2019 and one more in the fall 2019-20 academic year

 View a list of the participating private, non-profit colleges here, and a copy of the Memorandum of Understanding between the California Community Colleges and AICCU here.